gravitystorm/openstreetmap-carto/DOCKER.md

 # Running OpenStreetMap Carto with Docker

-[Docker](https://docker.com) is an environment that allows you to create a _virtual machine_, in which you can run software without altering your host system permanently.
-Within the virtual machine, the software components run in _containers_ that are easy to setup and tear down individually.
+[Docker](https://docker.com) is a virtualized environment running a [_Docker demon_](https://docs.docker.com/engine/docker-overview), in which you can run software without altering your host system permanently.
+The software components run in _containers_ that are easy to setup and tear down individually.
+The Docker demon can use operating-system-level virtualization (Linux, Windows) or a virtual machine (macOS, Windows).

 This allows to set up a development environment for openstreetmap-carto easily.
 Specifically, this environment consists of a PostgreSQL database to store the OpenStreetMap data and [Kosmtik](https://github.com/kosmtik/kosmtik) for previewing the style.